MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

 # Acquire an access token (Python)

 This example demonstrates how to call an external Python script to obtain an OAuth2 token.
-This is required by the implementation of the authentication delegate.
+A valid OAuth2 access token is required by the implementation of the authentication delegate.

-This code is not intended for production use, but may be used for development and understanding auth concepts.
-The sample is cross-platform.

 ## Prerequisites

-To run the sample below, the following must be complete:
+To run the sample below:

 - Install Python 2.7.
 - Implement utils.h/cpp in your project.
 - Auth.py should be added to your project and exist in same directory as the binaries at build.
 - Complete [(MIP) SDK setup and configuration](setup-configure-mip.md).
 Among other tasks, you'll register your client application in your Azure Active Directory (Azure AD) tenant.
-The application ID (also known as client ID) provided by Azure AD, will be used in your token aquisition logic in a following section.
+Azure AD will provide an application ID, also known as client ID, which is used in your token acquisition logic.

+This code isn't intended for production use.
+It may only be used for development and understanding auth concepts.
+The sample is cross-platform.

 ## sample::auth::AcquireToken()

-In the simple authentication example, we demonstrated a simple `AcquireToken()` function that took no parameters and returned a hard coded token value.
+In the simple authentication example, we demonstrated a simple `AcquireToken()` function that took no parameters and returned a hard-coded token value.
 In this example, we'll overload AcquireToken() to accept authentication parameters and call an external Python script to return the token.

 ### auth.h